Why Fitness Matters

 The PFT consists of four main events in the following order, with a fifth event for candidates in the Tactical Recruitment Program (TRP).
 There can be no more than five minutes of rest between events.
 At least once while at the FBI Academy, candidates must pass a PFT scoring a minimum of 12 total points with at least 1 point in each of the four events.

 - SITUPS: Maximum number of continuous situps in one minute.

 - PUSHUPS: Maximum number of continuous pushups (untimed).

 - PULLUPS: Maximum number of continuous pullups.*

-*Only candidates in the Tactical Recruitment Program (TRP) will complete this event.
+NOTE: Only TRP candidates will complete this event.

 How the PFT Works